ieb/Signalk_Booklet/README.md

 ## SignalK servers

-Statis configuration is achieved with a list of IP and ports in the json file.
-It will try each one in turn and connect to the first.
-Alternatively if you dont specify a list and fix the iptables firewall mDSN will work.

-To fix the firewall.

-    iptables -A INPUT   -m pkttype --pkt-type multicast -j ACCEPT iptables -A FORWARD -m pkttype --pkt-type multicast -j ACCEPT iptables -A OUTPUT  -m pkttype --pkt-type multicast -j ACCEPT

- to fix the firewall on restart

-     mntroot rw
-     vi /etc/sysconfig/iptables

-     # Add the following lines in each chain
+By default the booklet will discover the Signalk server using mDNS, although if that doesnt work you can configutre a list of servers to try and connect to.
+The booklet will attempt to connect to each server in turn, backing off from failed servers for 30s.
+Process is displayed on the UI status screen with diagnostics going into the log file.

+For mDNS to work on the Kindle the IP firewall on the kindle must be adjusted to allow the multicast packets on port 5353 be be sent and recieved.
+If running on a isolated network with no default router dont forget to add a default route to the routing table on the Signalk server otherwise packets wont get routed off the signalk server.
+This can be done by making the wifi network interface the router.

+For the kindle firewall append the following to the UDP rules and restart the firewall.

-     -A INPUT   -m pkttype --pkt-type multicast -j ACCEPT -A FORWARD -m pkttype --pkt-type multicast -j ACCEPT -A OUTPUT  -m pkttype --pkt-type multicast -j ACCEPT
+    -A INPUT   -m pkttype --pkt-type multicast -j ACCEPT -A FORWARD -m pkttype --pkt-type multicast -j ACCEPT -A OUTPUT  -m pkttype --pkt-type multicast -j ACCEP

-     # save and mount root ro

-     mntrood ro
+Once discovered the booklet will fetch the state of all data values every 5m from the http interface and process updates on the tcp port.

  # Customisation